 Are you looking for help in areas such as feeling sad, anxiety, depression and panic disorder?
 Struggling with addiction, a bereavement, or separation or divorce?
-My aim is to work with clients to provide the help and guidance they need to cope with life's pressures and to achieve lasting success and happiness.
+My aim is to work with clients to provide the help and guidance needed to cope with life's pressures and to achieve lasting success and happiness

 The way forward is multi-layered.
 It requires first of all an accurate audit of your current position, followed by empathic and focused work to establish the root of problems and achieve transformation.
-The goal is a work-life balance that allows enjoyment of life – and your abilities and relationships – to the full.
+The goal is a work-life balance that allows enjoyment of life to the full.

 Training, qualifications & experience

-I have a Postgraduate Diploma in psychotherapy from Regent's University, London.
-I work primarily as a psychodynamic counsellor, but also draw on theory from existential and humanist approaches, as well as CBT and Schema Therapy.
+I have a Postgraduate Diploma in Psychotherapy from Regents University, London.
+I work primarily as a psychodynamic counsellor, but also draw on theory from existential and humanist approaches, as well as CBT, EMDR and Schema Therapy.
 I am particularly interested in attachment science, a fast-developing field which explains human behaviour, needs and development in unprecedented ways.

 I am an accredited member of the British Association of Counselling Psychotherapists (BACP) and in the academic year 2014-15 completed training at Sussex University in Cognitive Behaviour Therapy (CBT).
 I have more recently also trained in Schema Therapy and am a member of the International Society of Schema Therapists (ISTC) together with EMDR, having completed in 2020 training approved by EMDR Europe.